Franek-Le/Aetherium/README.md

 # Aetherium
-Aetherium is an operating system written from scratch
+Aetherium is an operating system written from scratch in C